sangeetsatpathy/sangeetsatpathy.github.io/_pages/projects.md

 <li> <a href="https://www.scouting.org/programs/scouts-bsa/advancement-and-awards/noa/">National Outdoor Achievement award for Hiking</a>, February 2023  (Grade 10) </li>
 <li> <a href="https://www.scouting.org/programs/scouts-bsa/advancement-and-awards/noa/">National Outdoor Achievement award for Aquatics</a>, February 2023 (Grade 10)</li>
 <li> <a href="https://www.scouting.org/stem-nova-awards/awards/scouts-bsa-supernova-awards/">Dr. Bernard Harris Supernova award </a>, National BSA Award, May 2022 (Grade 9)</li>
+As a part of the Bernard Harris Supernova Award, Scouts must complete two "activity topics" of their choice.

+I chose to pursue activity topics in the fields of Science and Mathematics.

+For my Science Activity topic, I focused on plastic recycling -- specifically, I looked into the recycling of tires and plastic toys.
+I learnt about the process and analyzed the impact of properly recycling these products.
+For the second part of the activity topic, I looked into the feasibility of recycling single-use plastics to be used as paper.
+Upon researching other solutions, I found an Indian-based company that had been working on fusing plastics with cotton fibers to form paper that absorbs ink.
+However, the problem with this is that there is no economic incentive to choose this kind of paper over tree-based paper.
+Since feasibility is established, further research into this kind of product is worthwhile.

+For my Mathematics Activity Topic, I focused on analyzing data on past Old Faithful Geyser eruptions to perform data inference on the next eruption.
+Using graphing tools such as Desmos, I was able to generate a mathematical prediction of the eruption cycles.
 <li> <a href="https://www.scouting.org/stem-nova-awards/awards/scouts-bsa/">Four STEM  Nova awards</a>: Designed to Crunch (June 2021), Hello World!
 (March 2021), Whoosh!
 (March 2021), Shoot!
 (Dec 2018)</li>
 <li> <a href="https://www.scouting.org/awards/awards-central/whitewater-rafting-bsa/">Whitewater Rafting BSA Award </a>, July 2022 (Grade 10)</li>
 <li> <a href="https://www.scouting.org/awards/awards-central/snorkeling/">Snorkeling BSA Award </a>, July 2022 (Grade 10)</li>